 5. What is the solution to the problem of induction?

-My answer: There isn't one; we just have to go along with Hume.
+What do I think?
+There isn't a solution; we just have to go along with Hume.

-My degree of confidence: Very confident.
+How confident am I?
+Very confident.
 This is one of the first philosophical problems I ever encountered.
 As with most classic questions in epistemology, I have never seen anyone come close to answering it.
-Equally naturally, I nevertheless use induction all the time without the slightest misgivings.
+Naturally, I nevertheless use induction all the time without the slightest misgivings.